mideind/Straeto/README.md

 ## Copyright

-*This program is copyright (C) 2019 Miðeind ehf.*
+*This program is copyright &copy; 2019 Miðeind ehf.*

-## No Affiliation

-This program and its authors are in no way affiliated with or endorsed by Strætó bs.

 ## License